stark1tty/Awesome-Historic_al-Maps/readme.md

 - [How to Analyse Historic Maps Step-by-Step (National Library of Scotland)](https://digital.nls.uk/mapping-history/learn-about-maps/step-by-step/index.html)

 ### Guides by Topic
+- [Cartographic Fakes, Forgeries and Facsimiles likely to deceive](http://www.maphistory.info/fakes.html) - A guide to identifying fake maps as well as a list of known forgeries.
 - [Guide to Figuring out the Age of an Undated World Map (xkcd)](https://xkcd.com/1688/)
 - [Researching boundaries of parishes and counties (National Library of Scotland)](https://maps.nls.uk/geo/boundaries/history.html)
 - [Researching climate change (National Library of Scotland)](https://maps.nls.uk/guides/climate/)